LuanRT/YouTube.js/README_v2.md

 Project Link: [https://github.com/LuanRT/YouTube.js][project]

 ## Disclaimer
-This project is not affiliated with, endorsed, or sponsored by YouTube or any of their affiliates or subsidiaries.
+This project is not affiliated with, endorsed, or sponsored by YouTube or any of its affiliates or subsidiaries.
-All trademarks, logos and brand names are the property of their respective owners, and are used only to directly describe the services being provided, as such, any usage of trademarks to refer to such services is considered nominative use.
+All trademarks, logos, and brand names are the property of their respective owners and are used only to directly describe the services being provided, as such, any usage of trademarks to refer to such services is considered nominative use.

 Should you have any questions or concerns please contact me directly via email.